teyinlml/minliangliu.github.io/_pages/teaching.md

 * **M. Liu**, L. Liang, C. Martin, and W. Sun.
 2018. *Biomechanics and Modeling in Mechanobiology*. [[Link](https://link.springer.com/article/10.1007/s10237-018-1089-5)]

 B3.
 A novel inverse method based on a stress-matching objective function.
-* We developed a novel inverse method based on a stress-matching strategy.
-The computationally-expensive FE simulations can be avoided.
-The method was validated through numerical experiments by using the *in vivo* data from 4 ATAA patients.
-The results demonstrated that the method is computationally efficient.
+* We developed a new computationally efficient inverse method based on a stress-matching strategy.
+By using statical determinacy of the aorta, the material parameters can be obtained by solving a subset of the inverse probelm- the constitutive equations, without invoking the computationally-expensive FEA.
+The method was validated through numerical experiments by using *in vivo* image data and surgically-resected tissue samples.

 <p align="center">
 <img src="https://minliangliu.github.io//images/stress.PNG" width="639" height="273" />